 The larger the cohort, the sooner you’ll be able to see whether the hypothesis makes sense or not.

-Once you’ve found one that it makes sense, you can start testing similar hypotheses on narrower segments and getting more granular.
+Once you’ve found one that makes sense, you can start testing similar hypotheses on narrower segments and getting more granular.

 Numbers — some people love them, some people hate them.